2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Prepare Yourself Practically

 Change out of pajamas, stand up, sit up straight, etc. Don't remain lying down.
 Remember that morning revival is a meeting with God.

+### Enjoy the Word

+Exercising one's spirit to pray-read and to enjoy the Word is an easy way to get out of the mind and turn to God.
+It is difficult

 ## Benefits